darshanrao/ChatDB/README.md

-# ChatDB
+# ChatDB AI

 ChatDB is an intuitive application designed to simplify working with relational data.
 It allows users to:

 - Upload relational data in CSV format to **MongoDB** (stored as collections) or **Amazon RDS**.
 - Query the uploaded data using **human-like queries** that are translated into corresponding SQL or MongoDB queries by the backend.
+- Uses Gemini 1.5 Flash LLM  to generate the queries
 - View query results in a tabular format on the dashboard.

 ---